 Tips For Getting A Perfect Dry Shave

-In case you’re one of those individuals suffering from ingrown hairs on razor bumps after a dry shave, then you need to learn how to achieve a smooth, perfect shave using a few techniques herein.
+If you’re one of those individuals suffering from ingrown hairs on razor bumps after a dry shave, then you need to learn how to achieve a smooth, perfect shave using a few techniques herein.
 Pre-shave and post-shave are some of the most crucial skincare routines to getting that smooth cut.
 With these skills, you can also rest assured that you shall not experience any form of nicks and cuts that may be left behind.
 To relieve irritation caused by dry shaving, here are a few leading tips you can incorporate before shaving.

 2. Use An Electric Shaver

-An electric shaver can either be a rotary shaver or blade.
-Usually, rotary shavers have unique, yet several spinning blades pivoted.
+An electric shaver can either be a rotary shaver or a blade.
+Usually, rotary shavers have unique yet several spinning blades pivoted.
 That way, they can easily adjust to the angles of your skin.
 On the other hand, foil blades have a unique linear blade that quickly moves underneath the flat cover.
 Even with that said, it is essential to understand that some models are strictly made for men, while others are made for women.
 Both models are designed to shave perfectly for either gender.

 3. Clean Your Face